 It’s definitely not a genteel class of people that own a coveted piece of real-estate ‘heaven’!

 When you think of Pakistan, you don’t think of ‘nobles’, fashion icons, human rights activists, reformers, or intellectuals of international fame.
-If Pakistan had any of these personalities, and they absolutely exist (Malala Yusuf, Imran Khan, Ayeesha Jalal, Muhammad Jibran Nasir, Salman Ahmad, Hassan Nissar, Najam Sethi, the late Salman Taseer, the late Asma Jahangir, the late Abdal Sattar Eidhi), they are either being harassed in Pakistan, or they’ve packed their bags and left!
+If Pakistan had any of these personalities, and they absolutely exist (Malala Yusuf, Imran Khan, Ayeesha Jalal, Muhammad Jibran Nasir, Salman Ahmad, Hassan Nissar, Najam Sethi, the late Salman Taseer, the late Asma Jahangir, the late Abdal Sattar Eidhi), they are either being harassed in Pakistan, or they’ve packed their bags and have already left!
 What does come to mind is poverty, corruption, instability, insurgency, and other negative ‘images’.
 I mean let’s face it, if you’re not from Pakistan, what are the chances of you holidaying there any time soon?
-Lots of destinations come to mind, Turkey, India, America, Britain, France, these are just a few, but you can bet your last dollar that Pakistan isn’t the first choice for seasoned globe trotters.
+Lots of destinations come to mind, Turkey, India, America, Britain, France, Spain, these are just a few, but you can bet your last dollar that Pakistan isn’t the first choice for seasoned globe trotters.

 So how can we tie the image of a ‘suave‘ class of citified-Pakistani ‘toffs’ with the international image of Pakistan, a country that has a serious problem with its reputation?
 International investors wouldn’t touch the country with a barge pole, it’s so corrupt that you can’t do business without having to pay bribes.
 The last president of Pakistan was called ‘Ten Percentor’ for a reason, he demanded kickbacks from every government contract he awarded to the highest bidder irrespective of how costly the contract was to government coffers.
 As long as he got paid, he didn’t care.
 Apparently, he is a billionaire.

-What I’m saying here is on account of what Pakistanis say about their leaders daily, in their papers, on their television shows, in the media and on the streets, in their private conversations, on the internet.
+What I’m saying here is on account of what Pakistanis say about their leaders daily, in their papers, on their television shows, in the media, on the streets, in their private conversations, on the internet.
 The army allows them to do this so long as the army is not criticised.
 This is not to say that everyone in the army is happy with the current direction of travel; lots of prominent army generals, in office or retired, politicians like Imran Khan fighting on an anti-corruption mantra with the backing of the army, intelligence service operatives, academics, journalists, senior ranking officials in the Bureaucracy are all unhappy with the current malaise that characterises the governance model.